 On May 16, 2018, the Company and the Stanford University School of Medicine ("Stanford University") entered into a strategic collaboration agreement to support the advancement of FA and PKD gene therapy research.
-Under the terms of the collaboration agreement, Stanford University is the lead clinical trial research center in the U.S. for the FA registrational trial and is the lead U.S. site for PKD clinical trials.
+Under the terms of the collaboration agreement, Stanford University is the lead clinical trial research center in the U.S. for the FA registrational trial and the lead U.S. site for PKD clinical trials.
 The project will also separately evaluate the potential for non-myeloablative, non-genotoxic antibody-based conditioning regimens as a future development possibility that may be applied across bone marrow-derived disorders.
 In addition, the Company agreed to support expansion of Stanford University's Laboratory for Cell and Gene Therapy ("LCGM") in order to further enhance the development of the Company's internal pipeline.
-The Company agreed to contribute up to \$3.5 million for the LCGM expansion of which 40% or \$1.4 million was due upon execution of the collaboration agreement and the remaining \$2.1 million balance is due upon the achievement of certain milestones.
+The Company agreed to contribute up to \$3.5 million for the LCGM expansion of which \$1.4 million was due upon execution of the collaboration agreement and the remaining \$2.1 million balance is due upon the achievement of certain milestones.
 In January 2019, the Company and Stanford University signed a Clinical Trial Agreement for the treatment of FA and upon signing of the Clinical Trial Agreement, the second milestone of \$1.4 million for the LGCM became due and was expensed and paid.
-During the three months ended March 31, 2020, the last milestone under the Stanford Agreement was met and the Company accrued the final milestone payment of \$0.7 million as of March 31, 2020.
+During the nine months ended September 30, 2020, the remaining milestone under this collaboration agreement was met and the Company expensed and paid the final milestone payment of \$0.7 million.